Hate It When the Same Ad Keeps Flooding Your Feed? Meet an Advertising Director Who Is Fixing That

 For Aaron Nahas, all it took was one high school elective to learn that the secret of good marketing and advertising is all about connecting with people—and he was hooked.

 “From the very beginning, I was fascinated by how marketing can influence people to fall into their identities, so I decided to study advertising in college,” says Nahas, who established his career in digital marketing and advertising before joining ad tech company Kinesso.

-In his role as the Associate Director of Addressable Strategy, Nahas uses data to make advertising more efficient for brands—and to make ads more worthwhile for the people seeing them, too.
+In his role as the Director of Addressable Media, Nahas uses data to make advertising more efficient for brands—and to make ads more worthwhile for the people seeing them, too.
 “We’ve all had a moment when we saw an ad that annoyed us, or seen too much of the same ad until it drove us crazy,” he says.
 “Addressable media provides us with the tools to keep that from happening ever again, and I’m proud to be a part of that.”

 Here, Nahas talks about what he likes most about working in the ad tech industry, why communication has been so important throughout his career, and the roles his team is currently hiring for.